Overcome stress and anxiety, today

 Although not tested directly on COVID-19-related distress, hypnosis has been demonstrated to effectively decrease stress related to medical procedures [8].
 Several studies have found that self-hypnosis training not only reduces stress but could negate the stress-related impact on the immune system and enhance immune function [6] [9].

-Why is hypnosis a better alternative for anxiety?
+Why is hypnosis a better alternative?

 One in 12 adults in the U.S. takes anti-anxiety medication (anxiolytics, sedatives, and soporifics) [10].
 Such drugs come with a variety of risks and side effects.
 For example, they may cause injurious falls and increased risk of fractures in aging adults [11], risk of negative outcomes after surgery [12], and risk of preeclampsia in women with early pregnancies [13].
 Not only that, anti-anxiety medication use is associated with an increased mortality rate [14].
 Long-term use of anti-anxiety medication can lead to drug habituation, resulting in needing more of the drug to get the same benefits.
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), the treatment need for and abuse of benzodiazepines (a common family of drugs for anxiety) tripled between 1998 and 2008 [15].
 One factor that can lead to long-term use of anti-anxiety medication is low resilience to stress [16].